mttias/nofeed-safari/README.md

 # nofeed-safari
-Hides feeds such from Safari on MacOS, so you can focus on what matters.
+Hides feeds from Safari on MacOS, so you can focus on what matters.

 Hides the feed from Youtube, Linkedin, Facebook, and Reddit.
 It also hides upvotes & comments from hacker news.